HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

     For more information, see [Upgrading the Helm deployment](../working_with_compose/helm_upgrade_values.md).

-Once the upgrade is successfully applied, you can log in and begin using your custom modules and scripts in DX Compose.
+Once the upgrade is successfully applied, your custom startup scripts will execute in DX Compose.

-!!! note
-    At this time, adding files to the `customPlugins` directory (CF228) and custom scripts to the designated plugin directories (CF230) are the only supported customizations of the image.